Sukhvansh2004/RTAB-Map-Frosthack-Global-Localization/README.md

 - **Map Server**: Provides map data to navigation components.
 - **Navigation Stack**: Leverages Nav2 for path planning and obstacle avoidance.

-### Data Flow

-1. **Sensor Data Acquisition**: RGB-D images, LiDAR scans, and wheel odometry are collected from robot sensors.
-2. **Multi-Modal Processing**: Visual features and LiDAR point clouds are processed in parallel.
-3. **Sensor Fusion**: Data from different sensors are aligned and fused using calibrated transformations.
-4. **Loop Closure Detection**: Previously visited locations are identified to correct accumulated drift.
-5. **Pose Graph Optimization**: The map structure is continuously refined for accuracy.
-6. **Localization Output**: Precise 6-DoF pose estimates are published to the ROS network.

 ### Integration Diagram